Datt1994/DPSlideMenu/README.md

 */

+#6th step
-6th step-> In all other ViewControllers add this code
+-> In all other ViewControllers add this code

 /*